blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 ![cardano-up-install-ubuntu-wsl](/cardano-up-install-ubuntu-wsl.png)

-## Step 5 - Launch Ubuntu and Finish Setup
+## Step 5 - Launch WSL and Finish Setup

 Once Ubuntu is install we will run the following command to finish setup by creating a user and password.
-First run Ubuntu command line by running:
+First run WSL by running:

 ```
 wsl.exe -d Ubuntu